davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_certificate.html.markdown

 # herokux\_postgres\_mtls\_certificate

 This resource manages a certificate for an existing MTLS enabled postgres database.
+Certificates are valid for one year from the date of creation and cannot be extended beyond the aforementioned duration.

 -> **IMPORTANT!**
 Please be very careful when deleting this resource as any deleted certificates are NOT recoverable and invalidated immediately.